IlyaSemenov/gitlab-ci-git-push/README.md

 -----END RSA PRIVATE KEY-----
 ```

-Also add the Secret Variable `STOP_FORCE_PUSH` if you want to disable the default force push to your repository.
-The if-clause just checks if `STOP_FORCE_PUSH` is empty or not so feel free to add something like `true` as a value.
+Also add the Secret Variable `SKIP_FORCE_PUSH` if you want to skip the default force push to your repository.
+The if-clause just checks if `SKIP_FORCE_PUSH` is empty or not so feel free to add something like `true` as a value.

 ### Pushing to a branch other than master